New infinitic.io Website!

 Defining global timeouts can be useful to ensure that a workflow is never stuck.

-Inline task
+Inline Task

 As described here, any non-deterministic instructions, or instructions with side-effect, should be in tasks, not in workflows.
 For very simple instructions, it can be frustrating to write such simple tasks.
 For those cases, we can use inline tasks: